SurajKande/python_packaging/README.md

 # python Packaging
-this repository is based on packaging in python
+this repository is based on how to create packages and distribute the pacakges.

 # what is packaging
-A python package is a directory of python modules(files are also modules) with a file named __init__.py
+A python package is a directory of python modules( python files are also modules) with a file named __init__.py

 ### example of package structure:

    ![example1](https://www.python-course.eu/images/packages.png)

-### for example consider a project of creating a game:
+### real time example of a project package of creating a game:

    ![example of package](https://cdn.programiz.com/sites/tutorial2program/files/PackageModuleStructure.jpg)
 - an alternate for packaging, you should [freeze your application](https://docs.python-guide.org/shipping/freezing/#freezing-your-code-ref)